openHPI/TeachingTeamGuidelines/docs/16_checklist.md

 Create a team of around 3-5 members to assist in the course content management

 <p>&#x2705;
-Organisation of content creation (e.g. timely recording and post production of videos, preparation of reading materials, etc.)
+Organization of content creation (e.g. timely recording and post production of videos, preparation of reading materials, etc.) must be done well ahead of time

 <p>&#x2705;
-Preparation and moderation of editorial meetings for the particular course week
+Follow proper schedule for preparation and moderation of editorial meetings for the particular course week

 <p>&#x2705;
-Approval of weekly platform content as well as coordination of quality assurance
+Take care of approval of weekly platform content as well as coordination of quality assurance

 <p>&#x2705;
-Coordination of fora and support during the course week (together with team leader)
+Fora must be coordinated and supported during the course week (together with team leader) without fail